secretflow/mplang/mplang_mlir/README.md

-# MPLANG MLIR dialect (scaffold)
+# MPLang MLIR dialect (scaffold)

-This directory contains a minimal MLIR dialect scaffold for MPLang's SPMD IR.
+This directory contains a minimal MLIR dialect scaffold for MPLang's Multi-Party IR.
 It is intentionally small to get parse/print working early, then we will iterate with more ops, verifiers, canonicalizations, and Python bindings.